Obituary: Speranzi, Anthony

 He had an unparalleled passion for golf..played it for 75 years.
 He looked forward to poker night and was an easy mark because he just couldn’t bluff (sorry, pop).
 He was the “Godfather”…FBI (full-blooded Italian).

-Dad was preceded in death by his loving wife of 50 years, Kathryn, his brothers Andy and Joe and sister, Carolyn.
-He is survived by his brother Tom (Grace) Speranzi; and sister, Ann Briguglio of Oneonta; daughter, Judy (Ron) Shores of Spokane; sons Joe (Patty) Speranzi of Spokane and Tom (Susan) Speranzi of Maryland; and many grandchildren and great-grandchildren who affectionately new his as, “Tet.”
+Dad was preceded in death by his loving wife of 50 years, Kathryn, his great-grandson, Michael Wichterman, his brothers Andy and Joe and sister, Carolyn.
+He is survived by his brother Tom (Grace) Speranzi; and sister, Ann Briguglio of Oneonta; daughter, Judy (Ron) Shores of Spokane; sons Joe (Patty) Speranzi of Spokane and Tom (Susan) Speranzi of Maryland; and many grandchildren and great-grandchildren who affectionately new him as, “Tet.”
 We’ll miss and think of you often, Pop.
 God Bless You.

 Our family would like to extend a very special ‘Thank You’ to the care givers of Hospice of Spokane for their wonderful and caring support.
 Donations in Dad’s name can be made out to this wonderful organization.